davide-casiraghi/davide-casiraghi.github.io/_guides/laravel_view_composer.md

 ## What is a View Composer ?

 View composers are callbacks or class methods that are called when a view is rendered.
+- We can use them to avoid passing data to the views in the controllers.
+- So to shorten the code in the controllers.
-- If you have data that you want to be bound to a view each time that view is rendered, a view composer can help you organise that logic into a single location.
+- It bounds data to a view each time that view is rendered, organizing that logic into a single location.

 ---